marco29201/visdat-course/docs/data-processing/motion-tracking-assignment.md

 ### Submission Instructions

-1. Fork the course repository (if not already done)
-2. Create a branch: `imu-workshop-<your_lastname>`
+1. Work in your fork's `dev` branch
-3. Add your files to the repository:
+2. Add your files to the repository:
    ```
    imu-workshop/
    ├── data/